 They enable temperatures in interiors to be controlled and they remove stale air from homes and commercial buildings replacing it with a fresh supply.
-Without this supply air people can suffer from respiratory ailments because of poor ventilation or simply feel uncomfortable in rooms with uneven temperatures.
+Without this supply of air, people can suffer from respiratory ailments because of poor ventilation or simply feel uncomfortable in rooms with uneven temperatures.

 Ductwork systems have been used since the industrial revolution where the flow of air needed to be controlled as mechanisation advanced.
-Early use of duct systems merely involved smoke being removed from cookers and fireplaces, but became more complicated as technology progressed.
+Early use of duct systems merely involved smoke being removed from cookers and fireplaces but became more complicated as technology progressed.

 Though useful for joining air supply outlets to rigid ducts, generally flex is only installed in short runs as more pressure is lost using flexible ducting than in other duct systems.
-Fabric ducting or fabric air dispersion systems have venting along the length of the system and generally deliver a more even blend of conditioned air, though should not be used in any closed off spaces.
+Fabric ducting or fabric air dispersion systems have to vent along the length of the system and generally deliver a more even blend of conditioned air, though should not be used in any closed-off spaces.

-All ducts should be insulated in order to reduce the sound of air flow and to protect it against condensation.
-The duct liner (or wrap if the insulation is external) is typically fibre glass, but this insulation isn’t necessary if rigid polyurethane foam insulation panels are used.
+All ducts should be insulated in order to reduce the sound of airflow and to protect it against condensation.
+The duct liner (or wrap if the insulation is external) is typically fibreglass, but this insulation isn’t necessary if rigid polyurethane foam insulation panels are used.
 Insulation and sealing of the conduits is crucial because if ducts are not sealed or insulated properly, energy bills will be higher as the heated or cooled air seeps out of unsealed joints.

-Some manufacturers can customise the colour of fabric duct and other types of duct work can be re-sprayed so that it works aesthetically with the whole interior of a building.
+Some manufacturers can customise the colour of fabric duct and other types of ductwork can be re-sprayed so that it works aesthetically with the whole interior of a building.
 Ducts can be painted to match the background wall or ceiling or to contrast in a striking way, so if it is starting to look tatty, re-coating is a great option and is much cheaper than replacing it.
-A re-spray will also protect the duct work from corrosion.
+A re-spray will also protect the ductwork from corrosion.

-Furthermore, the galvanisation process often results in a thick layer of galvanised coating, so blasting before coating is advised.
-This removes any surface grime as well as making small pock marks in the metal substrate which then enables the paint to adhere more effectively.
+Furthermore, the galvanisation process often results in a thick layer of galvanised coating, so blasting before a coating is advised.
+This removes any surface grime as well as making small pockmarks in the metal substrate which then enables the paint to adhere more effectively.
 It is then less likely to flake off.
 The next step is to seal the surface in order to protect it against corrosion and this should be left to dry according to product instructions.
 Finally, the layer of paint should not be applied too thickly so that the finish is as smooth as possible.